What is The Stone Roses' Sally Cinnamon about?

 The Stone Roses' Sally Cinnamon was their second single and part of a collection of earlier work often disregarded by the band.

-Despite this, the Ian Brown and John Squire-penned track, which was first released in 1987 via FM Revolver, remains extremely close to the fan's hearts.
+Despite this, the Ian Brown and John Squire-penned track, which was first released on 28 May 1987 via FM Revolver, remains extremely close to fans' hearts.

 Perhaps this is due to the song's subject matter, which tells the simple story of unrequited love with a twist.